Lake George, Colorado: Geography

-Nearby is Camp Alexander, the Scout camp for Pikes Peak Council, as well as the Elevenmile Reservoir.
+Nearby is Camp Alexander, the camp for the Pikes Peak Council of the Boy Scouts, as well as the Elevenmile Reservoir.
 Also nearby, an original homestead still stands, a remnant from potato farmers.
 It’s now a dude ranch called the M Lazy C Guest Ranch.

 Climate

 According to the Köppen Climate Classification system, Lake George has a cold semi-arid climate, abbreviated "BSk" on climate maps.